Sebe Coulibaly

-Sebe Coulibaly (born 9 February 1994) is a French-born Malian footballer who plays as a midfielder for RC Saint-Denis and the Mali women's national team.
+Sebe Coulibaly (born 9 February 1994) is a footballer who plays as a midfielder for RC Saint-Denis.
+Born in France, she plays for Mali women's national team.

 She played for Mali at the 2016 Africa Women Cup of Nations, scoring for Mali in the match against Kenya.

 She has played for RC Saint-Denis since 2017.
 She had previously played for Tremblay FC and AS Saint-Étienne.